apify-projects/store-gpt-scraper/main-actor/README.md

 ### Instructions and prompts for GPT

-This option tells GPT how to handle page content, e.g. you can send these prompts.
+This option tells GPT how to handle page content.
+For example, you can send the following prompts.

-- "Summarize this page into three sentences."
+- "Summarize this page in three sentences."
-- "Find a sentence that contains 'Apify Proxy' and return them as a list."
+- "Find sentences that contain 'Apify Proxy' and return them as a list."

 You can also instruct OpenAI to answer with "skip this page" if you don't want to process all the scraped content, e.g.

-- "Summarize this page into three sentences.
+- "Summarize this page in three sentences.
 If the page is about proxies, answer with 'skip this page'.".

 ### GPT Model